bill-c-martin/bill-c-martin.github.io/README.md

 ## My Additions
 ### Resume Linking
-The "Download Resume" button was added on the about page to allow resume downloading after reading about how awesome you are.
+The "Download Resume" button was added on the about page, which links to ```/resume/your-name-resume.pdf```

 ![Screenshot of "Download Resume" Button on About Page](/img/readme/resume_button.png)